tsirysndr/secrets/README.md

 [![terraform apply](https://github.com/tsirysndr/secrets/actions/workflows/deploy.yml/badge.svg)](https://github.com/tsirysndr/secrets/actions/workflows/deploy.yml)

 This is my [terraform](https://terraform.io) code to keep all my secrets in sync across all my devices.
-It uses Google Secret Manager to store the secrets so I can access them from anywhere later using [teller](https://tlr.dev/).
+It uses Google Secret Manager and Cloudflare Wroker Secrets to store the secrets so I can access them from anywhere later using [teller](https://tlr.dev/).

 I use [Github Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) as a single source of truth for my secrets.
-Github Actions will then use this terraform code to store the secrets in Google Secret Manager.
+Github Actions will then use this terraform code to store the secrets in Google Secret Manager and Cloudflare Secrets.

 ## 🚀 Quickstart